There have been many recent studies that support the use of hypnotherapy when treating IBS.

-There have been many recent studies that support the use of hypnotherapy when treating IBS.
-A review of 11 studies by Whitewell has shown there is a 87% success rate when using hypnotherapy in the treatment of IBS, and many other studies promote the effectiveness.
+A review of 11 studies by Whitewell has shown there is an 87% success rate when using hypnotherapy in the treatment of IBS, and many other studies promote the effectiveness.

 During hypnotherapy, we can use many imagery techniques that have been proven in the effectiveness of alleviating symptoms.
 Another study showed a man who had been suffering for over 30 years with IBS after 6 sessions, had reduced his symptoms by 53% (Glavoski).